Joey Ryan (wrestler): Lucha Underground (2015–2019)

 On December 14, 2015, it was announced that Ryan signed with Lucha Underground and would appear on the show's second season.
 His character was introduced as an undercover Los Angeles police officer, and the new partner of fellow undercover officer Cortez Castro (although their cover will be that they are enemies).
 He lost his debut match on the February 17, 2016 episode of Lucha Underground against Cage.
 On the May 25 episode of Lucha Underground, Ryan defeated Mascarita Sagrada.
 During the third season, Ryan allied himself with Dario Cuerto, revealing Castro is a cop.
 They started a feud, ending in a Police match with an Aztec Medallion on the line.
 During season 4, Ryan turned face and worked with Ivelisse and Sonny Kiss.
 He was released on March 26, 2019.

-Comeback attempt (2021)
+Attempted returns

 In March 2021, a poster for an event called Wrestling 4 Women Charity circulated online featuring Ryan and several other wrestlers.
 It was subsequently revealed that Ryan's Bar Wrestling was involved with promoting the event.
-All Elite Wrestling (AEW) promoter Tony Khan stated that he would not allow AEW talent to appear if Ryan was involved.
-A Twitter account for the event stated that FITE TV would be airing the show, however the organization said on Twitter that they were not carrying the event.
-It subsequently issued an apology, cancelled the event and deleted the account.
+All Elite Wrestling (AEW) promoter Tony Khan stated that he would pull the previously allowed AEW talent to appear if Ryan was involved.
+A Twitter account for the event stated that FITE TV would be airing the show, however despite an email confirming their participation, FITE TV denied that they were carrying the event.
+Facing pressures and attacks from social media, the account subsequently issued an apology, cancelled the event and it was subsequently deleted.
 Ryan denied that he was "trying to come back to wrestling" and said he had been asked to "wrestle a good friend as a way to go out and gain some closure".
+He is currently not actively wrestling.

+In 2025, Ryan was announced to wrestle for a new promotion called Portland Wrestling, but it was cancelled after backlash from fans.